HieuPham1299/hmp221_LMT/README.md

 - Inter-Process Communication between clients and the server to read/write to the hashmap in parent process.

 ## Bugs to be fixed:
-- Currently assigning fixed port number to incomming client, needs to assign dynamic port numbers in case there are multiple connections made at the same moment.
+- Currently assigning fixed port number to incomming client, needs to assign dynamic port numbers in case there are multiple connections made at the same moment -> DONE
-- Add appropriate debug messages
+- Add appropriate debug messages -> DONE
+- Allow connections from other physical machines (currently only local host communication is working) -> DONE
+- Fix errors throwing when subscribing to a non-existent channel
+- Clean up info messages after that portion is done

 ## Moving foward
 - Complete publishing messages.